 I will describe why I use some of these plugins but there are a few that you may not want to use.
 Some may not fit the purpose of your website.

 It’s always important to match the plugin to the purpose of your website.
 If you’re creating an eCommerce WordPress website, you’re going to have very different plugins than a personal blog.
+Just the same, if you’re working with an agency on creating a complex WordPress website and course platform then you’ll end up with a lot more plugins than a small business website.
 Always keep that in mind when choosing your plugins.

 As you’re installing plugins be sure to always ask “what is the purpose of this plugin?” and “can I do without this plugin?”